-(e) Religious Objection: the parties agree that the provision of ORS 243.666 shall be applied to employees who object to paying fair share payments on bona fide religious tenets or teachings of a church or religious body.
+(e) Religious Objection: The parties agree that the provision of ORS 243.666 shall be applied to employees who object to paying fair share payments on bona fide religious tenets or teachings of a church or religious body.
 An individual employee who establishes such religious beliefs and does not join the Association and objects to paying fair share to the Association based on a bona fide religious tenet or teaching of a church or religious body of which the employee is a member shall not be required to pay dues or fair share payments; but such employee shall be required to pay an amount equivalent to fair share to a non-religious charity or to another charitable organization mutually agreed upon by the employee and the Association.
 The employee shall furnish written proof to the City and the Association that this has been done.

-(f) The aggregate deductions of all employees together with an itemized statement shall be remitted to the COBEA no later than the tenth (10) of the month following the month for which the deductions were made.
-The itemized listing of COBEA members shall reflect employee terminations, retirements, cancellations, leave without pay, return from leave without pay, new members, salary changes, name changes, or any other personnel action, which would affect the amount of dues withheld.
+(f) Itemized Statement: The aggregate deductions of all employees together with an itemized statement shall be remitted to the President or Secretary of COBEA no later than the tenth (10) of the month following the month for which the deductions were made.
+The itemized listing of COBEA members shall reflect employee terminations, retirements, cancellations, leave without pay, return from leave without pay, new members, fair share members, salary changes, name changes, and/or any other personnel action, which would affect the amount of dues withheld.

-Section 3.
-The Association agrees that members of the Association selected to serve as official representatives will be certified in writing to the Human Resources Manager.
+Section 3.3 Association Representatives: The Association agrees that members of the Association selected to serve as official representatives will be certified in writing to the Human Resources Manager.
 Association representatives shall be expected to perform their duties on their own time but, they, with their immediate supervisor’s approval, may be granted time off with pay to perform their duties as long as the requests are reasonable and do not unduly disrupt the operations of the City.

-Section 4.
-Five (5) employees appointed by the COBEA as members of the COBEA's Collective Bargaining Committee shall be granted time off with pay to negotiate with the City.
+Section 3.4 Bargaining Committee: The number of COBEA’s collective bargaining committee members shall be equal to the City’s bargaining team Committee and shall be granted time off with pay to negotiate with the City (minimum of five (5) employees for each party).
 All City-paid work time authorized by this agreement spent performing COBEA related activities shall be recorded as such on the employee’s time record.
 Regular work time spent performing COBEA related activities but not authorized as City-paid in this agreement shall be charged against the employee’s accrued leave.

-Section 5.
-The City of Bend shall make available a deferred compensation plan for employee contribution.
-Deductions will be made from paychecks upon receipt of proper authorization.
-Employees are responsible for notifying the payroll office of changes in deductions.

-Section 6.
-The City shall maintain reasonable (number, size and location) bulletin board space designated for the exclusive use of the COBEA in communicating with Association members restricted to Association business, training benefits, education or other COBEA announcements.
+Section 3.5 Bulletin Board: The City shall maintain reasonable (number, size and location) bulletin board space designated for the exclusive use of COBEA in communicating with Association members restricted to Association business, training benefits, education or other COBEA announcements.
 The Association shall limit its posting of notices and bulletins to such bulletin board space; all postings will be stamped with Board approval prior to posting.
 The Association shall periodically clear the board of outdated materials.
 All such postings shall promote good relations between the parties and be non-inflammatory in nature.

-Section 7.
-The City agrees to inform all new bargaining unit Employees of the COBEA's exclusive representation status and shall provide all new employees with a digital version of the City’s Employee Handbook.
+Section 3.6 The City agrees to inform all new bargaining unit Employees of COBEA's exclusive representation status and shall provide all new employees with a digital version of the City’s Employee Handbook.

-Section 8.
-A representative of the Association shall be allowed informational welcome time at each new employee orientation.
-Human Resources shall notify the Association President ahead of time, when the new employee orientation is scheduled so that arrangements can be made for a COBEA representative to attend.
+Section 3.7 COBEA Orientation: An authorized representative of the Association shall be allowed one hour of informational welcome time with newly employed staff appointed to COBEA represented positions.
+The meeting shall occur within the first thirty (30) days following appointment and be scheduled in advance.